18520339/nn-auto-differentiation-engine/README.md

 👉 *double* **operator**()(*int* `step`):

 Computes the learning rate at a specific step.
-- If the current step is within the warm-up phase, increases the learning rate linearly.
+- If the current step is within the warm-up phase, increase the learning rate linearly.
-- After warm-up, decays the learning rate exponentially based on the decay rate and number of decay steps.
+- After the warm-up, decay the learning rate exponentially based on the decay rate and number of decay steps.

 ### 6.3.
 Usage Example [🔝](#core-components)